Competitive debate in the United States: Competitor outcomes

 Participation in competitive debate is associated with positive outcomes for competitors.
 Advocates for debate education, such as former United States Secretary of Education Arne Duncan, cite debate education as being "uniquely suited" to developing "critical thinking, communication, collaboration, and creativity."
 Former competitors generally describe their time as competitive debaters positively, describing it as leading to broadened worldviews and a more well-rounded education.

-At the high school level, debate competitors outscore non-debate competitors on standardized tests and have higher Grade Point Averages (GPAs).
-One study found that competitors in the Chicago Urban debate league (UDL) were more likely to graduate high school, scored an additional point higher on all portions of the ACT, and had significantly higher GPAs.
+At the high school level, debate competitors outscore non-debate competitors on standardized tests and have higher grade point averages (GPAs).
+One study found that competitors in the Chicago urban debate league (UDL) were more likely to graduate high school, scored an additional point higher on all portions of the ACT test, and had significantly higher GPAs.
 Another study, also focused on the Chicago UDL, found that "debaters report greater social, civic, and social engagement than non-debaters."
 A study of Colorado students found a small yet statistically significant relationship between debate participation and higher standardized test scores.
 This effect has been especially noted among at-risk and African American students.
 Briana Mezuk found in a 2009 study that African American male students who participated in debate were more likely to graduate and have stronger reading comprehension than their peers who did not participate in debate.

 Similar results have been observed among intercollegiate competitors.
 A two-decade cohort study by Rogers, Freeman, and Rennels recorded competitors' civic engagement, career trajectory, and continued education.
 Intercollegiate competitors were more likely to vote, volunteer, have diverse friend groups, and have healthier personality profiles.
 They were also more likely to receive pay raises and promotions.